 Klíto XVII of House Dashro

 Despite her poor reputation with later generations, Klíto planned the creation of the great cities that still stand on Wanisin today, made first contact with Serena (although it would not be until the time of her daughter, Sampo I, when Serena's contributions to Wanisin became significant), and laid out the caste system, which initially consisted of labourers (slokdtabai), engineers (múnildai), and nobles (hakrodeklai).
-Later generations would see the split of the slokdtabai into the íntshai as the term 'slokdtaba' became more acutely associated with slavery, and the accumulation of a distinct warrior class comprised of múnildai and hakrodeklai.
-Periodically, castes of dignified scholars and mystics (such as the stíldai and the haspidai) would emerge, but within a generation these would be folded back into the ínshai by nobles fearing the emergence of a new estate of the realm.
+Later generations would see the partitioning of the slokdtabai into a second group, the íntshai, as the term 'slokdtaba' became more acutely associated with slavery, and the accumulation of a distinct warrior class comprised of múnildai and hakrodeklai.
+Periodically, throughout the thousands of years that followed, castes of dignified scholars and mystics (such as the stíldai and the haspidai) would form, but within a generation these would be folded back into the íntshai by nobles fearing the emergence of a new estate of the realm.

 Klíto XVII died naturally, her lifespan shortened, like so many slokdtabasa, by the harsh environment of Ksreskézo.